Maximilian III Joseph: Cultural legacy

 Maximilian III Joseph ordered in 1751 François de Cuvilliés to construct the splendid rococo Cuvilliés Theatre and in 1755 the Stone Hall of Nymphenburg Palace.
-He also ordered the decoration of some rooms of the New Schleissheim Palace in rococo style.
+He also ordered the decoration of several rooms of the New Schleissheim Palace in the rococo style.

-Wolfgang Amadeus Mozart was received by Maximilian III Joseph, who was like his sister Maria Antonia Walpurgis of Bavaria skilled in music and composed, but due to a need for strict frugality no post could be offered.
-In 1775 La finta giardiniera, an Italian opera by Wolfgang Amadeus Mozart, received its first performance at the Salvatortheater in Munich.
+Wolfgang Amadeus Mozart was received by Maximilian III Joseph, who was like his sister, Maria Antonia Walpurga, skilled in music and composed, but due to a need for strict frugality no post could be offered.
+In 1775, La finta giardiniera, an Italian opera by Mozart, received its first performance at the Salvatortheater in Munich.

-In 1770 Maximilian III Joseph established the precursor of the Academy of Fine Arts, Munich.
+In 1770 Maximilian III Joseph established the precursor to the Academy of Fine Arts, Munich.